 HSC currently has approximately 910 students enrolled across Years 7 – 12.
 We proudly boast that we have an active and committed P&F Association, working alongside our College Board. [br]

 Quite deliberately, our Year 7 Program at HSC exposes students to the full breadth of learning areas, enriched by the ‘secondary school’ experience of access to Specialist Teachers and facilities.
-A core focus of our Year 7 curriculum is to support Students – as they make a successful transition from primary schooling – to develop confidence as a new member of the Junior College at HSC.
+A core focus of our Year 7 curriculum is to support Students – as they make a successful transition from primary schooling – to develop confidence as a new member of our College.

 Then, our Year 8 Program is focussed upon supporting students to identify their interests and abilities as they take their first steps in elective-focussing.
 In Year 8, students now have the opportunity to undertake and accept more self-responsibility across the College community.